pinout-xyz/Pinout.xyz/src/en/template/index.md

 ## Explore HATs & pHATs

-We've [added a board explorer](/boards)!
-Use it to find the pinout for a Raspberry Pi add-on board, or discover new ones.
+[Check out Pinout's board explorer](/boards)!
+Use it to find the pinout for your Raspberry Pi add-on board, or discover new boards.
 If you manufacture boards, we'd love to add yours too.
-[You can contribute over on GitHub](https://github.com/gadgetoid/Pinout.xyz).
+[You can contribute to Pinout.xyz at GitHub.com](https://github.com/gadgetoid/Pinout.xyz).

 ## What do these numbers mean?